learn-with-me/Development-Setup-Handbook/src/python-cli/frameworks/fast-api.md

 By default, FastAPI converts whatever you return from your endpoint function `to JSON`.

 By default, FastAPI returns a `200` status code; exceptions raise `40x` codes.

+### Response Model

+It’s possible to have different classes with many of the same fields, except one is specialized for user input, one for output, and one for internal use:

+* Remove some sensitive information from output (like deidentifying personal medical data, if you’ve encountered HIPPA requirements).
+* Add fields to user input (like a creation date and time).

+You can return other data types than the default JSON from a FastAPI path function in different ways.
+One method is to use the `response_model` argument in the path decorator to goose FastAPI to return something else.
+FastAPI will drop any fields that were in the object that you returned but are not in the object specified by response_model.